samunruh86/retail_multi/admin/md_files/site_copy.md

 ## **Our Solution Section**
 - Section Label: "Our Solution"
 - Headline: “What’s Holding Your Brand Back?”
 - Supporting Copy: “Selling online shouldn’t feel chaotic.
-Whether you’re fighting price erosion, struggling to manage listings, or need a more reliable fulfillment partner—Blue Haven Brands helps you take control, protect your margins, and build a stronger brand across every channel.”
+Whether you’re fighting price erosion, struggling to manage listings, or need a more reliable fulfillment partner—Retail Stride helps you take control, protect your margins, and build a stronger brand across every channel.”
 - Primary CTA Button: "Explore Our Solutions"
 - “I’m struggling to control my Amazon pricing.” — “We help brands set and maintain consistent pricing through MAP support, reseller cleanup, and hands-on marketplace monitoring.”
 - “I can’t keep up with marketplace management.” — “From listings and inventory to ads and analytics, we handle the moving parts so you can focus on the big picture.”